bridgecrew-perf7/ELK-Stack-Deployment-5/README.md

 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 The ips of the machines needing access have to be added to the hosts file.
 The filbeat.yml file hosts section must be edited to indicate installation location (Elk or webservers)
 - Which URL do you navigate to in order to check that the ELK server is running? http://71.90.210.60:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc. ansible-playbook playbook.yml